mleleszi/wctype_prototype/rfc/draft.md

 What needs to be implemented:

-- Wide character classification functions (iswalpha, iswdigit, etc..)
+- Wide character classification functions (iswalpha, iswdigit, etc.)
-- Wide character conversion functions (towlower, towupper, etc..)
+- Wide character conversion functions (towlower, towupper, etc.)
-- Types and macros (wint_t, wctype_t, etc...)
+- Types and macros (wint_t, wctype_t, etc.)

 The main crux of the implementation is coming up with an efficient way to represent the required classification and conversion functions, with full C.UTF8 support (1,114,112 codepoints)